 Our headquarters are located at 601 Carlson Parkway, Suite 330, Minnetonka, Minnesota 55305 and our telephone number is (612) 238-3300.
-We maintain a website at www.twoharborsinvestment.com; however, the information found on this website is not a part of this prospectus.
+We maintain a website at www.twoharborsinvestment.com; however, the information found on this website is not a part of this prospectus supplement or the accompanying prospectus.